Skip to main content

 Click 'New Task'

-Give your task a clear title and description.
-The more specific, the better Claude performs.
+Write a clear, specific description.
+The more detail you provide, the better Claude performs.

 Description: Implement login/register endpoints with JWT tokens.